jaimederringer/human_behavior_genetics/README.md

 ### Weekly Activities

+Each week you can earn up to 5 points from synchronous and asychronous participation activities.

-Class attendance counts as a synchronous weekly activity option.
-You earn 1 point for every class session you attend.
-Class attendance, of course, cannot be submitted late.
-However, every week there will be at least 5 asynchronous options to earn weekly points, so if you are not able to attend class you are still able to earn your full activity points for that week.
+You earn 1 activity point for every class session you attend.
+Class attendance, of course, cannot be turned in late.
+However, every week there will be at least 5 asynchronous options to earn weekly points, so even if you are not able to attend class you are still able to earn your full activity points for that week.

-Asynchronous weekly activities (such as commenting on a reading, completing an analysis, finding and evaluating scholarly and popular sources) are due by Friday at 5 pm the week they are assigned.
-Weekly activities may be submitted late by the following Monday at 5 pm for a 20% reduction in credit.
+Asynchronous participation activities (such as commenting on a reading, completing an analysis, finding and evaluating scholarly and popular sources) are due by Friday at 5 pm the week they are assigned.
+Asynchronous weekly activities may be submitted late by the following Monday at 5 pm for a 20% reduction in credit.
 Late activities will not be accepted after Monday at 5 pm unless prior arrangements have been made.

 ### Course Project